joMahdi/Gestion-de-Facture/README.md

-# Single Page Application with Laravel 5.5 and Vue.js 2 - Invoice
+# Single Application with Laravel 5.5 and Vue.js 2 - Facture

 ### Frameworks and Libraries: